Kevin-Haigis-Lab/speclet/notebooks/experimentation/999_015_splines-in-pymc3.md

 import numpy as np
 import pandas as pd
 import plotnine as gg
-import pymc3 as pm
+import pymc as pm
+import seaborn as sns
-import pymc3_helpers as pmhelp import seaborn as sns from patsy import dmatrix from theano import tensor as tt
+from aesara import tensor as at from patsy import dmatrix

 notebook_tic = time()
 warnings.simplefilter(action="ignore", category=UserWarning)